jhlagado/ASMOV/README.md

 ## Code blocks

-You can put any code inside { } block which tells MINTY to "execute this later".
+You can put any code inside { } block which tells ASMOV to "execute this later".

 Code blocks can be stored for later or immediately executed.